Estimated reading time: 5 minutes

 Abuse of power leads to injustice: theft attorney

-Or what if you are at work, trying your best to understand complex federal regulations and comply with them.
-But then something goes very wrong.
+Or what if you are at work, trying to understand complex administrative regulations and comply.
+But then something goes wrong.

-These are examples of cases where Minneapolis Criminal Defense Attorney Thomas Gallagher has represented clients successfully.
+These are examples of cases where Thomas Gallagher has represented clients successfully as a Financial Crimes Fraud Lawyer.

 The lawyer you choose will make a difference in how your story ends.